 Watch this parody to consider the importance of machine training!

 Third, certainty is driven by feedback, or lack thereof.
 If a learner is presented with questions, and randomly gets them correct, it makes feel certain they have an understanding they likely do not truly have.

 And without feedback, the level of certainty will be driven by irrelevant factors.

 Try this example.
 Ugly old woman, or beautiful princess?

 If I'd only shown you one of the pictures, your answer would have been correct, but you might not have known the reality of the picture.
 How will we build algorithms that don't form permanent certainty based on initial training or feedback?

 4) Who is Performing the Coding - And What Are Their Biases?

 The fourth way we come to know what we know is that less feedback may encourage overconfidence.
 If two people use the same word, in the same context, do they truly have the same concepts.
 Quid pro quo? :-)

 The easiest concepts to consider are political.
-When two people talk about Donald Trump, or Richard Nixon, their basic concepts could easily be drastically different.
+When two people talk about Ronald Reagan, or Karl Marx, their basic concepts could easily be drastically different.
 So, without a discussion (feedback), we might be too confident in what we believe we understand.

-The way concepts are programmed into machine understanding is a complicated and complex endeavor.
-Who get's to decide this?
+The way that concepts are programmed into machine understanding is a complicated and complex endeavor.
+Who gets to decide this?
 And how will we ensure unbiased, or multi-faceted information is used?